zilishen/documentation/content/nms/nim/how-to/usage-tracking/count-nginx-plus-instances.md

 ## Overview

-This guide will help you track the usage of your NGINX Plus and NGINX App Protect deployments.
-Start by installing NGINX Instance Manager on a dedicated host, and then install NGINX Agent on each NGINX Plus instance you want to track.
-After doing this, you can view your NGINX Plus inventory in NGINX Instance Manager.
+NGINX Management Suite Instance Manager makes it easy to track and report your NGINX Plus and NGINX App Protect usage.
+You may be expected to report this information to F5 if you're enrolled in a commercial program, such as the [F5 Flex Consumption Program](https://www.f5.com/products/get-f5/flex-consumption-program).

+Start by installing NGINX Instance Manager on a dedicated host.
+Then configure your NGINX data plane for reporting.
+After your data plane instances have registered with Instance Manager, you can to view and track your NGINX Plus and NGINX App Protect deployments over time from the web interface.
+If you [apply a JSON Web Token]({{< relref "nms/installation/add-license.md#apply-jwt-license" >}}) as a license for Instance Manager, you can send usage reports to F5 on a regular basis or on-demand when needed.

 ## Install NGINX Instance Manager on a dedicated host {#install-instance-manager}

 {{< include "nginx-plus/usage-tracking/install-nim.md" >}}

-## Set up reporting for each NGINX Plus instance {#set-up-reporting}
+## Set up reporting on each data plane system {#set-up-reporting}

-Select the tab that matches your preferred method for configuring reporting:
+Choose a tab below based on how you'd like to set up reporting for your NGINX data plane systems.

 - (recommended) Install NGINX Agent
 - Configure an HTTP Health Check